Winston L. Shelton: Controlled Vapor Technology

 Colonel Sanders asked Shelton to invent a better way to hold just fried KFC chicken so the crust would not get soggy as the food was held for sale.
 Shelton invented a process in which cooked food was held in a controlled water vapor atmosphere heated to the food's desired finished temperature.
 Shelton named his invention "Controlled Vapor Technology".
 Shelton's food holding device using his Controlled Vapor Technology was named the "Controlled Vapor Oven" or "CVap Oven", a device that could indefinitely hold food safely at both a desired temperature and texture.
 Shelton was awarded a US Patent in 1996 for his invention of Controlled Vapor Technology and the Controlled Vapor Oven.
-"CVap®" is a registered trademark.

 Shelton explained the Controlled Vapor Technology process as using water vapor, rather than air, as the medium for heating food, since air dries foods.
 Subsequent research proved food could be prepared to exacting precision using Shelton's Controlled Vapor Technology, allowing chefs much greater control over interior and exterior moisture, temperature and time during the preparation of many foods.

 Starting in 2008, the CVap oven was tested by University of Kentucky College of Agriculture, Food and Environment Food Systems Innovation Center, validating the safe processing of proteins in CVap ovens during a five-year testing program.
 According to Nathan Myhrvold, founder of The Cooking Lab, "... the CVap provides better temperature stability than any ordinary oven or holding cabinet does".
 Another benefit of the CVap process is that it results in less product loss during cooking, which translates into higher profit.
 Farmhaus restaurant chef-owner Kevin Willmann explained the benefit in cooking porchetta in a CVap oven.
 Conventional oven cooking resulted in a loss of 25 to 40 percent of the meat's initial weight.
 "You go to CVap and that can't happen because the environment is so humid that moisture can't leave".
 Willman claimed a loss of less than 10 percent when cooking the same recipe in a CVap oven.

 CVap ovens are used by fine-dining chefs, hotels, school cafeterias and fast-food operators in kitchens around the world.